 - The aggregate market structure was evaluated as not competitive.
 For almost all auctions held from 2007 to the present, the PJM region failed the three pivotal supplier test (TPS), which is conducted at the time of the auction.11 - The local market structure was evaluated as not competitive.
-For almost every auction held, all LDAs have failed the TPS test, which is conducted at the time of the auction.12
+For almost every auction held, all LDAs have failed the TPS test, which is conducted at the time of the auction.
+12 - Participant behavior was evaluated as competitive.
+Market power mitigation measures were applied when the Capacity Market Seller failed the market power test for the auction, the submitted sell offer exceeded the defined offer cap, and the submitted sell offer, absent mitigation, would increase the market clearing price.
+Market power mitigation rules were also applied when the Capacity Market Seller submitted a sell offer for a new resource or uprate that was below the Minimum Offer Price Rule (MOPR) threshold. - Market performance was evaluated as competitive.
+Although structural market power exists in the Capacity Market, a competitive outcome resulted from the application of market power mitigation rules. - Market design was evaluated as mixed because while there are many positive features of the Reliability Pricing Model (RPM) design and the capacity performance modifications to RPM, there are several features

-9 PJM.
 OATT Attachment M (PJM Market Monitoring Plan).

-10 The market performance test means that offer capping is not applied if the offer does not exceed the competitive level and therefore market power would not affect market performance.
+The market performance test means that offer capping is not applied if the offer does not exceed the competitive level and therefore market power would not affect market performance.

-11 In the 2008/2009 RPM Third Incremental Auction, 18 participants in the RTO market passed the
+In the 2008/2009 RPM Third Incremental Auction, 18 participants in the RTO market passed the TPS test.

-12 In the 2012/2013 RPM Base Residual Auction, six participants included in the incremental supply of EMAAC passed the TPS test.
+In the 2012/2013 RPM Base Residual Auction, six participants included in the incremental supply of EMAAC passed the TPS test.
 In the 2014/2015 RPM Base Residual Auction, seven participants in the incremental supply in MAAC passed the TPS test.